bryanwweber/thermostate/README.md

 ### Conda

 The preferred installation method is to use [`conda`](https://anaconda.com/download).
-Using Conda, ThermoState can be installed for either Python 3.6, or 3.7\.
+Using Conda, ThermoState can be installed for Python 3.7 or higher.
 If you have an existing Conda environment with one of those Python versions, installing ThermoState can be done by

 ```bash
 conda install -c bryanwweber thermostate conda-forge::pint